Focused Criminal Defense for Drug Distribution Charges in Iowa

 “Delivery of a controlled substance” is a legal term of art that basically means “dealing drugs” or “drug distribution.”
 The legislature reasons that one of the best ways to stop people being able to take drugs is to stop dealers from getting drugs to them.
 Because of this reasoning, fines and other penalties for delivery of a controlled substance are much more severe than they are for simple possession charges.

-Attorney Sean P. Spellman understands the damage that a conviction of drug distribution could have on your life.
-As founder and principal attorney of Spellman Law, P.C., attorney Spellman has focused exclusively on criminal defense matters for his entire career, including two years defending clients against felony charges as a Polk County public defender.
+Attorneys Sean P. Spellman and Mary Spellman understand the damage that a conviction of drug distribution could have on your life.
+As founder and principal attorney of Spellman Law, P.C., attorney Sean Spellman has focused exclusively on criminal defense matters for his entire career.
 Spellman Law, P.C., can help defend you against these charges and obtain the best results possible in your case.

 Penalties Associated With Delivery